reema0814/Threat-Protection-with-XDR/Labguide/lab1_sentinel_workspace.md

      ![](./media/Lab-01-task1-password.png)

-    >**Note:** Take a moment to allow the option panel to fully load on the security portal."
+    >**Note:** Take a moment to allow the option panel to fully load on the security portal.

 1. Navigate to **Settings** in the left menu bar, and then, on the Settings page, choose **Endpoints**.

     ![](./media/lab01-task3-settings.png)

+   >**Note:** If you do not see the **Endpoints** option under Settings, log out by selecting the top-right circle with your account initials and select Sign out.
+Other options that you might want to try are to refresh the page with Ctrl+F5 wait for 30-45 minutes or open the page InPrivate.
+Login again with the Tenant Email credentials.

 1. Navigate to the **Onboarding** option in the Device Management section.